Updated: 7th December 2017

-Most models feature SRAM running gear that offer the secure shifting you need in difficult conditions.
-Once gravity takes over the hydraulic disc brakes take control of the extra weight of the battery and motor with oversized 200mm rotors front and rear (180mm rear on the hardtails).
+Once gravity takes over, the hydraulic disc brakes take control of the extra weight of the battery and motor, with oversized 200mm rotors front and rear (180mm rear on the hardtails).
 The top three models all get larger SRAM Code callipers for even stronger braking performance.

 The Turbo Levo rolls on 650b wheels with high volume 6Fattie (27.5”+) tyres.
 These offer extra float to help you glide over the roots and rocks on the trail.
-With the extra weight of the motor and battery these big tyres give you the extra cushioning you need along with more grip.
-The hand built Roval Traverse wheels feature 38mm rims that offer great support for the 6Fattie tyres.
+With the extra weight of the motor and battery these big tyres are ideal, as they give you the extra cushioning you need along with more grip.
+The wide 38mm Roval Traverse rims offer great support for the 6Fattie tyres.
 As you go up through the range, the wheel build gets lighter and stronger.
 The S-Works bike features carbon rimmed wheels.

 You can choose to run any Turbo Levo with either 27.5+ (6Fattie) or 29” wheels as both will fit in every frame size.

-The beautiful thing about the Turbo Levo is that is gives you the ability to ride more trails.
+The great thing about the Turbo Levo is that it gives you the ability to ride more trails.
 This is true whatever your fitness level.
-When climbing you can either choose to ride faster or use less energy, either way this gives you the opportunity to spend more time on the trails and have more fun.
+When climbing, you can either choose to ride faster or use less energy, either way this gives you the opportunity to spend more time on the trails and have more fun.

 Riders recovering from illness and injury, those who are losing a bit of their fitness edge or those who are building up their stamina, will benefit most from riding a Turbo Levo.
-However, even the very fittest MTBer will not fail to appreciate the way that this eBike allows you to save your energy for the most rewarding trail sections while making the boring ones a lot more fun to ride.
+However, even the very fittest mountain biker will not fail to appreciate the way that this eBike allows you to save your energy for the most rewarding trail sections, while making the boring ones a lot more fun to ride.

 £79.03 per month on finance